-Due date for applications: Friday, May 31, by 11:59 p.m.
+Due date for applications: Thursday, Aug.
+6, 2020 by 11:59 p.m.

-Award period: Fall 2019-Spring 2020
+Award period: Fall 2020-Spring 2021

 Graduate students who are in good standing in a degree program at Northeastern during the period of the award are eligible.
 Awards are contingent on students enrolling in at least one graduate-level course in the fall and spring terms.
 Students are only eligible to receive RCA Assistantships once (up to two terms) during their program enrollment.

 Submit the following materials in PDF format to email@example.com.

-- CV or resume (optional);
+- CV or resume (optional)

 - 1-2 page outline of the research or creative activity project and plan, including a description of what will be produced.
-The first paragraph should be a lay summary of the project and plan;
+The first paragraph should be a lay summary of the project and plan

-- Annotated budget up to $250 for research or creative activity support (if requesting this support);
+- Annotated budget up to $250 for research or creative activity support (if requesting this support)

-- Letter of recommendation for the student from the faculty member mentoring the student on the research/creative activity project, including a description of any objectives for the student’s growth experience as an RCA Graduate Assistant that complement the project plan.
+- Letter of recommendation for the student from the faculty member mentoring the student on the research/creative activity project, including a description of any objectives for the student’s growth experience as an RCA Graduate Assistant that complement the project plan

-Award process: A subgroup of the Research and Creative Activities Advisory Group will review the applications and budget proposals, and make its recommendations to the CGSR Dean.
+A group of faculty solicited by the CGSR Dean will review the applications and budget proposals, and make its recommendations to the CGSR Dean.
 The committee encourages projects that develop the professional skills of the graduate assistant as well as further the research or creative activity itself.

 The student will present at the Spring Student Research and Creative Activities Symposium and submit a 1-2 page research summary by the end of the spring term.